Wednesday, August 17, 2011

 Himavad Gopalaswamy sits in a temple atop an eponymous hill adjoining the hallowed Bandipura National Park.
 The forest begins where the temple walls end and it is not uncommon to sight an elephant or herds of herbivores on the nearby hills and valleys.

-Gopalaswamy on account of his popularity and for the reason that he sits in such a pristine environment, draws people in multitudes...crowds gather here by the bus-loads and sumo-loads on weekends and decorate the grasslands around the temple with colourful plastics ....
+Gopalaswamy on account of his popularity and for the reason that he sits in such a pristine environment, draws people in multitudes...crowds gather here by bus-loads on weekends and decorate the grasslands around the temple with colourful plastics :(

 The next time you see plastic there, Pick it up!!!!